Robert M. Green: Career

 Green’s first commission in Atlanta was a residence built in 1960 for William L. Copeland, an executive with C&S Bank.
 Known as the Copeland house, the home still stands today in the Collier Hills neighborhood of Atlanta and is owned by a prominent local architect.

-Robert Green primarily designed residential structures, although there were a handful of commercial projects to his name (such as the church at Holy Innocents Episcopal School in the adjacent city of Sandy Springs and a restaurant in Athens called Gigis, now torn down).
+Robert Green primarily designed residential structures, although there were a handful of commercial projects to his name (such as the church at Holy Innocents Episcopal School in the adjacent city of Sandy Springs and a restaurant in Athens called Gigis, now significantly altered).
 Most were single family homes like Arrowhead and the so-called Kingloff House, though multifamily units such as Ashford Apartments (now torn down) and Chastain Walk (still standing) brought his designs to a larger scale.
 There is no definitive record of the number of Green-designed in Atlanta and its surrounding areas, nor does anyone know how many still stand.
 Several examples of his work can be seen in the Amberwood neighborhood of Atlanta, near Emory University.
 One home he designed, known as Lion's Gate and valued at approximately $3.3 million when it was built in 1971, gained infamy as the home of pornographer Mike Thevis.
 It was later owned by Bobby Brown and Whitney Houston.
 Many more of his homes have since been destroyed.

 Living and working in the Atlanta area for many years, Green was often engaged by subsequent owners to design renovations on some of his earlier homes.
 For example, he designed alterations and additions to his first work, the Copeland House, in 1987.
 Another example is the Schlachter House in Sandy Springs – Green designed the home in 1972 for General Henry Schlachter and returned in 1993 to design a deck renovation and finished basement for later owners.

 The final home Green designed, the Donges House, still stands today in Stone Mountain, GA.
 It was featured on HGTV in 2002.
 Green died in 2003 of an aortic aneurysm at the age of 68, after a career spanning more than 40 years.